 It is grown in the USA, Asia and Europe.
 In summer, the plant is ready to be harvested when the natural oils are at their fullest, picked before the midday sun which can reduce the oil content in the leaves.

 What is Peppermint Tea?

-The dried leaves of the peppermint plant are brewed to make a herbal tea.
-The menthyl acetate gives peppermint its’ minty aroma and flavour whilst the menthol is found in the leaves and flowers of the plant and provides the cooling sensation of the herb.
+The dried leaves of the peppermint plant are brewed to make herbal tea.
+The menthyl acetate gives its’ minty aroma and flavour whilst the menthol is found in the leaves and flowers of the plant and provides the cooling sensation.

 How to make:

 Place 1 heaped teaspoon of Mindful Roots Tea Organic Peppermint per 200 – 260 ml (1 cup) of water in a teapot.